 The parliament building is home to the Holy Crown of Hungary, which is the actual crown that has united Hungary under one rule for centuries.
 Other notable sights include the statue of Attila József, just next to the building, on the Danube waterfront, who is one of the most notable poets of Hungarian literature.

-The Hop On Hop Off Budapest pink route serves the parliament, just hop off the tour bus at stop number three, named Parliament.
+The easiest way to approach the Parliament is to hop off at the 20. stop of the green route.
 If you prefer to learn more about the building, take one of our walking tours!